 And too much waste leads to ammonia and nitrate build-ups, which can hurt or even kill your fish.

 Snails can die unnoticed in your tank, since all you see is the shell, and it’s hard to keep track, if you have a lot of them, of who’s moving and who isn’t.
 Dead snails also produce ammonia as they decay, which is bad for your water quality and your fish.

-In addition, because snails like to travel, the smaller ones are able to fit inside your filter, and can block filter openings or damage impellers.
+In addition, because snails like to travel, the smaller ones are able to fit inside your filter and can block filter openings or damaged impellers.

 2. Eaten Plants

 Most snails will leave live plants alone, but some absolutely love a plant dinner, like some types of Mystery snails.